 Division of Clinical and Functional Anatomy

-The Anatomy Division functions as unit within the Department of Cellular & Molecular Medicine.
-Our overriding mandate is excellence and leadership in teaching the anatomical sciences in the Faculty of Medicine of the University of Ottawa.
-In our view, Anatomy is one of the most important basic science disciplines to teach well in a medical school.
-The anatomical sciences are a gateway to the clinical world for medical and health science students.
-Through its study they will understand the rich tapestry of structures to be encountered in every patient, while appreciating at the same time the variability that each individual possesses.
-The study of Anatomy introduces students to the specialized vocabulary of medicine, and helps them to begin to deal with issues of death that are inevitable in clinical practice.
+The Division of Clinical and Functional Anatomy functions as unit within the Department of Innovation in Medical Education.
+Our overriding mandate is excellence and leadership in teaching the anatomical sciences at the University of Ottawa Faculty of Medicine.
+The anatomical sciences are a gateway to the clinical world for medical and health science students and it is essential that we teach is well in a medical school.
+Through its study, students will understand the rich tapestry of structures to be encountered in every patient, while at the same time appreciating the variability that each individual possesses.
+The study of anatomy introduces students to the specialized vocabulary of medicine, and helps them begin to deal with issues of death that are inevitable in clinical practice.

-We teach the anatomical sciences to undergraduate medical and health science students, using lecture and laboratory sessions that are supplemented with a rich array of multimedia learning resources that we have developed in collaboration with the MedEd group.
-We also work with post-graduate resident training programs in the Ottawa Hospital and continuing medical education (CME) groups to provide anatomy resources for their valuable sessions.
+The Division of Clinical and Functional Anatomy teaches the anatomical sciences to undergraduate medical and health science students, using lectures and laboratory sessions supplemented with a rich array of multimedia learning resources that we have developed in collaboration with the Faculty’s medical education group.
+We also work with resident training programs at the Faculty,